 Hampshire has some of the most beautiful and varied countryside in England.
-We have two National Parks and two Areas of Outstanding Natural Beauty which provide a rural retreat from the pace of modern life.
-We also have fine countryside which is not nationally designated but is still beautiful and much valued by local communities.
+We have two National Parks and two Areas of Outstanding Natural Beauty.
 Our unique chalk streams and water meadows are admired by many the world over.
-Along the coastal fringe wildlife still finds a peaceful refuge.
-This is why the Hampshire countryside is so important to all those who live and visit our beautiful county and we are dedicated to conserving and enhancing it.
+Our coastal fringe harbours wonderful wildlife.
+For these reasons and more Hampshire's countryside is valued by residents and visitors alike.
+CPRE Hampshire is dedicated to conserving and enhancing it.

 The first year of the Government's National Planning Policy Framework has seen damaging developments approved in precious open farmland and Green Belts, even in Areas of Outstanding Natural Beauty.
 This is despite large areas of brownfield land being ready for development which could revitalise our towns and cities.